Chrotesque/ci-portfolio-project-2/README.md

 ### Accessibility

 The focus of the game is to repeat a sequence of button presses, typically depicted in certain colors.
 This might prove more challenging with color blindness or sight challenged people in general.
 I attempted to help in this regard:
-- the settings offer accessibility options, while not optimized for the various forms of color blindness they offer some variety of marking types to help and markings are on by default to avoid putting somebody off the game without realizing these options exist
+- the settings offer accessibility options, while not optimized for the various forms of color blindness they offer some variety of marking types to help and markings are on by default to avoid putting somebody off the game before realizing these options exist
 - the option to remove those markings does exist, should that be preferred
 - while there is no indicator as to what button has been played directly, even without any colors it's still visible that a button "lit up", which should hopefully help players that can sense brightness changes only: